If you’re running a business, your customers want you to take credit cards.

-- Any merchant processing more than 6 million MasterCard or Visa transactions per year, regardless of channel
+- Any merchant processing more than six million MasterCard or Visa transactions per year, regardless of channel

 - A merchant who has been a victim of a hack that resulted in data compromise

 - Any merchant determined as level 1 by a card brand

-- Any merchant processing 1 to 6 million MasterCard or Visa transactions per year
+- Any merchant processing one to six million MasterCard or Visa transactions per year

-- Any merchant processing 20 thousand to 1 million MasterCard or Visa eCommerce transactions
+- Any merchant processing 20 thousand to one million MasterCard or Visa eCommerce transactions

 - Any merchant regardless of acceptance channel (card present, card-not-present, etc.)